smrgeoinfo/resources/XMLsitemap tool/README.md

+# Sitemap tools for IEDA

-# This directory contains files for generating a sitemap.xml file for metadata in the web-accessible get.iedatada.org/doi.
+This directory contains files for generating a sitemap.xml file for metadata in the web-accessible get.iedatada.org/doi.

 ## Files:
 ### xml-sitemap.php